rjbohlender/CAPER/README.md

 for very large datasets.
 Additionally, this allows SKAT to be used on very large datasets, where otherwise the NxN covariance matrix will exhaust available memory.
-Even with the computation advantage that this approach provides, it is still time consuming to permute SKAT-O.
+Even with the computation advantage that this approach provides, it is still time-consuming to permute SKAT-O.

 Note that SKAT can return two different values.
 When used without permutation, SKAT returns an analytic p-value.
 When used with permutation, the costly